AdobeDocs/learning-manager.en/help/migrated/authors/frequently-asked-questions-for-authors.md

 A typical course life cycle looks as follows:

-**Draft **-When an author completes creating a course and saving it.
+**Draft** -When an author completes creating a course and saving it.
 At this state, course is not available yet for learners.

-**Published **-When an author completes publishing a course.
+**Published** -When an author completes publishing a course.
 At this state, the course is available for learners to enroll.

-**Retired **- After publishing a course, you can move it to a retired state if you don’t want the course to appear in course catalog for learners.
+**Retired** - After publishing a course, you can move it to a retired state if you don't want the course to appear in course catalog for learners.

-**Deleted **- A course under deleted state is when it is removed completely from the Adobe Learning Manager application.
+**Deleted** - A course under deleted state is when it is removed completely from the Adobe Learning Manager application.
 Authors can delete the course only when they are in draft or retired states.

 +++